chicio/chicio.github.io/_posts/2019-04-07-flow-javascript-types-typescript.md

 #### Installation and setup

-First of all, I added Flow to my dev dependecies.
+First of all, I added Flow to my dev dependencies.
 I decided to use Flow in combination with [flow-remove-types](https://github.com/flowtype/flow-remove-types "flow remove types"), a small CLI tool for stripping Flow type annotations from files.

 ```shell
 npm install --save-dev flow-remove-types